kontainapp/km-releases/README.md

 ## Background

-Kontain provides a mechanism to create a unikernel from an unmodified application code, and execute the unikernel it in a dedicated VM.
+Kontain provides a mechanism to create a unikernel from an unmodified application code, and execute the unikernel in a dedicated VM.
-Kontain provides VM level isolation guarantees for security with very low overhead compare to regular linux processes.
+Kontain provides VM level isolation guarantees for security with very low overhead compared to regular linux processes.
 For example, payloads run under Kontain are immune to Meltdown security flaw even on un-patched kernels and CPUs.

 Kontain consists of two components - Virtual Machine runtime, and tools to build unikernels.